masterzdran/masterzdran.github.io/_posts/2020-01-15-Visual_Studio_Dev_Essencials.md

 IMHO, there are two must have services up and running from this program: Azure DevOps and Azure Cloud Services.

 In [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), after you create your organization (which is the name of the scope of your solution), you will have a set of tools that will assist you within your project.
-You have boards, repositories, test plans, pipelines, artifacts and a marketplace that will assist you in manage and control your project.
+You have boards, repositories, test plans, pipelines, artefacts and a marketplace that will assist you in manage and control your project.

 In [Azure](https://azure.microsoft.com/), you will have access to a dozens of free services and credit to use on paid services.
-You can host a website with access to a Azure SQL Database (or Posgres or MySql or CosmosDB), using your favorite prgramming language :P .
+You can host a website with access to a Azure SQL Database (or Posgres or MySql or CosmosDB), using your favourite programming language :P .
 Your imagination is the limit.

-> Just remember to activate all services to benefit from the "Visual Studio Dev Essencials" program.
+> Just remember to activate all services to benefit from the "Visual Studio Dev Essentials" program.

 > Regarding the training benefits, activate them when you have time to attend the e-learning courses. :)